ATTENDANCE & TRUANCY

 Students are permitted 5 unexcused absences (UA's) per course, per semester, penalty free.
 Six UA's will result in a course grade reduction of 5%.
-Seven UA's earn a 6% reduction.
-Eight UA's equal a 7% reduction, etc.
+Seven UA's result in a 6% reduction.
+Eight UA's result in a 7% reduction, etc.

 Excused absences include:

 - Illness - with Doctor's note (notes need to be turned in to the health office within one week of original absence).